July 6, 2018 Friday – Revelstoke to Okanagan Falls, British Columbia, Canada

 Perhaps the most interesting for visitors, there are many pieces of equipment on display which were used to provide the transportation services.
 The centrepiece is undoubtedly Steam Engine 5468, a Mikado P-2k class locomotive 2-8-2 oil-burner – one of the last steam engines built in 1948 in Montreal.
 It’s a beautiful and fascinating machine, and has the Business car #4 “River Humber” beside it in the inside display, built in 1929 as a solarium lounge car.
 I find the history of the surveying of the route fascinating as well.
 There is an outside display with a caboose, snow plows, tankers, box cars, Diesel Locomotive SD 5500, and many other service cars sitting on tracks.
 The museum is located right beside the CPR mainline, so working stock is rolling by continuously, providing great context for the history to be found inside the museum!

 Driving from Revelstoke to Okanagan Falls

-Since I have a late start to my road trip today, I stop for lunch at a Tim Horton’s in Sicamous.
+Since I am starting late on my road trip today, I stop for lunch at a Tim Horton’s in Sicamous.
 I then turn off the Trans-Canada Highway onto Highway 97, driving south down the Okanagan Valley through Vernon, and stop to recharge my Tesla at the Kelowna Supercharger, arriving around 4PM.
-There are two Current Taxis recharging while I’m there – a Model 3 and a Model S. It is pouring rain as I negotiate rush hour to cross the bridge over Okanagan Lake and drive down Highway 97 through more rain showers to Penticton and then to Okanagan Falls.
+There are two Current Taxis recharging while I’m there – a Model 3 and a Model S. It is pouring rain as I negotiate rush hour to cross the bridge over Okanagan Lake and drive down Highway 97 through more rain showers to Penticton, and then to my destination Okanagan Falls.
 I am warmly welcomed by Vera, the operator for Peachcliff B&B,